moxiesuite/ganache-core/README.md

 * `"mnemonic"`: Use a specific HD wallet mnemonic to generate initial addresses.
 * `"port"`: Port number to listen on when running as a server.
 * `"seed"`: Use arbitrary data to generate the HD wallet mnemonic to be used.
-* `"default_balance_ether"`: `number` - The default account balance, specified in ether.
+* `"default_balance_vapor"`: `number` - The default account balance, specified in vapor.
 * `"total_accounts"`: `number` - Number of accounts to generate at startup.
 * `"fork"`: `string` or `object` - When a `string`, same as `--fork` option above.
 Can also be a Web3 Provider object, optionally used in conjunction with the `fork_block_number` option below.
 * `"fork_block_number"`: `string` or `number` - Block number the provider should fork from, when the `fork` option is specified.
 If the `fork` option is specified as a string including the `@` sign and a block number, the block number in the `fork` parameter takes precedence.
 * `"network_id"`: Specify the network id ganache-core will use to identify itself (defaults to the current time or the network id of the forked blockchain if configured)
 * `"time"`: `Date` - Date that the first block should start.
-Use this feature, along with the `evm_increaseTime` method to test time-dependent code.
+Use this feature, along with the `vvm_increaseTime` method to test time-dependent code.
 * `"locked"`: `boolean` - whether or not accounts are locked by default.
 * `"unlocked_accounts"`: `Array` - array of addresses or address indexes specifying which accounts should be unlocked.
 * `"db_path"`: `String` - Specify a path to a directory to save the chain database.
 If a database already exists, `ganache-core` will initialize that chain instead of creating a new one.
 * `"db"`: `Object` - Specify an alternative database instance, for instance [MemDOWN](https://github.com/level/memdown).
 * `"ws"`: Enable a websocket server.
 This is `true` by default.
 * `"account_keys_path"`: `String` - Specifies a file to save accounts and private keys to, for testing.
 * `"vmErrorsOnRPCResponse"`: `boolean` - Whether or not to transmit transaction failures as RPC errors.
-Set to `false` for error reporting behaviour which is compatible with other clients such as geth and Parity.
+Set to `false` for error reporting behaviour which is compatible with other clients such as gvap and Parity.
 This is `true` by default to replicate the error reporting behavior of previous versions of ganache.
 * `"hdPath"`: The hierarchical deterministic path to use when generating accounts.
 Default: "m/44'/60'/0'/0/"
 * `"allowUnlimitedContractSize"`: `boolean` - Allows unlimited contract sizes while debugging.
-By setting this to `true`, the check within the EVM for contract size limit of 24KB (see [EIP-170](https://git.io/vxZkK)) is bypassed.
+By setting this to `true`, the check within the VVM for contract size limit of 24KB (see [EIP-170](https://git.io/vxZkK)) is bypassed.
 Setting this to `true` **will** cause `ganache-core` to behave differently than production environments. (default: `false`; **ONLY** set to `true` during debugging).
 * `"gasPrice"`: Sets the default gas price for transactions if not otherwise specified.
 Must be specified as a hex string in wei.
 Defaults to `"0x77359400"`, or 2 gwei.
 * `"gasLimit"`: Sets the block gas limit.
 Must be specified as a hex string.
 Defaults to `"0x6691b7"`.
 * `"keepAliveTimeout"`: If using `.server()` - Sets the HTTP server's `keepAliveTimeout` in milliseconds.
 See the [NodeJS HTTP docs](https://nodejs.org/api/http.html#http_server_keepalivetimeout) for details. `5000` by default.